 All courses are fully online and asynchronous, there are no required campus visits and we offer a customizable curriculum to meet your educational and professional needs.

-Register for our upcoming informational webinar on the Precision and Individualized Medicine online graduate programs.
-In this webinar, we will be joined for a presentation from guest Speaker, Amanda Elchynski, Pharm.D., BCPS.
+Register for the on-demand version of our informational webinar on the Precision and Individualized Medicine online graduate programs from Oct.
+24, 2023.
+In this webinar, we were joined for a presentation from guest Speaker, Amanda Elchynski, Pharm.D., BCPS for a presentation on "Pharmacogenomics at Arkansas Children's Hospital."

 How to Apply to the program